-The turnaround itself can take years of hard work to achieve, and the turnaround specialist can only be a catalyst to the change.
-Difficult decisions must be made by owners to enable this process to take place.
+The turnaround can take years of hard work to achieve, the turnaround specialist can only be a catalyst to change.
+Owners must make hard decisions enabling the process to take place.

-Ultimately, the success or failure of a turnaround rests upon the shoulders of a business' most valuable assets, albeit not shown on any balance sheet: its turnaround leadership, its owners and lenders, its management and its employees all dedicated to turning around the company.
-It is upon their effort, performance, credibility, and commitment that the turnaround specialists, lenders and creditors, and the marketplace, ultimately rely.
+Ultimately, success of a turnaround rests upon the shoulders of a business' most valuable assets, albeit not shown on any balance sheet: its turnaround leadership, its owners and lenders, its management and its employees all dedicated to turning around the company.
+It is upon their effort, performance, credibility, and commitment that the turnaround specialists, lenders and creditors, and the marketplace, ultimately rely. abfj